91¹ú²ú

 Published

-The average 30-year fixed-rate mortgage declined in the first week of December to 6.69%, down from 6.81% at the end of November.
-Prior to the decline, mortgage interest rates had continued to rise for several weeks.
-December saw the first week-to-week decline since mortgage interest rates had fallen in September to the lowest levels in the past two years.
+The average 30-year fixed-rate mortgage crept higher in January 2025 to 6.91%, after declining slightly to an average of 6.72% in December.
+The final month of 2024 saw the first week-to-week decline since mortgage interest rates had fallen in September to their lowest levels in the past two years.

 Why are Interest Rates Continuing to Rise?

-The recent rate increases coincided with heightened volatility in the 10-year Treasury yield, which jumped from 3.72% in September to 3.99% in October.
+The recent rate increases have coincided with heightened volatility in the 10-year Treasury yield, which jumped from an average of 3.75% in September to 4.37% in November.
 This spike followed a weaker-than-expected labor report driven by the disruptions from two hurricanes, as well as the Boeing strike.

 However, the primary reason interest rates have been on the rise pertains to the uncertainty surrounding the presidential election.
 Although the election is now complete, there continue to be growing concerns over budget deficits.